nap2000/docs/server-admin.rst

 Server Requirements
 -------------------

-*  One of the following Ubuntu LTS Server
+*  One of the following Ubuntu LTS Server versions

    *  22.04
    *  20.04